 By carefully reading through your water bill, you may find ways to save.
 For example, if you have a soakaway which drains rainwater into the ground rather than into the public sewerage system, you can apply to your local sewerage company to have surface water drainage charges removed.
 This could typically save around £30 each year.
 If you have a septic tank you should not be paying sewerage charges.

-It may also be worth taking time to visit the Consumer Council for Waters website (www.ccwater.org.uk) to see if you could save money by having a water meter fitted.
+It may also be worth taking time to look around our website to see if you could save money by having a water meter fitted.
 The water meter bill calculator on the website can help you work out how much you might pay on a metered charge.

 Water companies install meters for free and you can usually switch back to the unmetered charge anytime within the first 12 months if you are unhappy with the change.
 If a meter cannot be fitted, water companies should offer an alternative unmeasured tariff which may be lower than the current bill.
 A single person living alone in a property with an average rateable value might save around £100 a year by having a meter installed.